almic/zombie-game/README.md

       cached values set by `update_priority()`.
 - [ ] Make zombie face position of navigation target when nav ends, otherwise they could fail to look fully towards the target and "miss" the goal
+- [ ] Check that chase / attack goals are navigating correctly.
+Looks like chase binding has poor data, not turning/ traveling far enough.
+This MUST be done with hearing disabled, as it will likely mask this issue.
 - [ ] Add zombie head turning as a skeleton modifier (?) so animations still play but with additional head turning on top.
 Use for turning and facing to lead the body in rotation.